digital-ai/release-integration-sdk-workshop/part-2/lab-4-define-a-new-task-and-test.md

 ## Next

 The rest of the workshop builds on the knowledge you have acquired so far.

-Each topic can be tackled independently.
-Choose the topic that suits you best!
+If you are more interested in coding, continue with
 * [Part 3](../part-3) - How to integrate with a 3rd party system, using external Python libraries.

-* [Part 4](../part-4) - Calling the Digital.ai public API from a container task
+If you want to know how to set up a Kubernetes cluster for Digital.ai Release task execution, you can skip to
 * [Part 5](../part-5) - Setting up Digital.ai Release with container task execution in Kubernetes using the Remote Runner.